Qwellstra/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 1-A function that combines two strings
 Task 2-A function that copies a string
 Task 3-A function that compars two strings
+Task 4-A fuunction that reverses an array of integers